ehauckdo/AIWoof/manual/AgentProgramming.md

 * base_info: contains basic information available to your agent at the current state of the game.
 <!---
+I don't think this individual explanation is necessary but for now let's leave it commented out
 	* agentIdx: your agent ID (`int` format)
 	* `statusMap`: contains the status ("DEAD" or "ALIVE") of each agent.
 It's a dictionary with pairs of key values in the format ID - Status.
 Note that ID is in `str` format
 	* `remainTalkMap`: how many more sentences the agent can issue at the current state of the current phase.
 Note that ID is in `str` format